origo-map/origo-documentation/content/api.md

 ### Localize a plugin

 the `addPluginToLocale` method is intended as a method for localized plugins to add their translations to the localization control and utilize it to perform their translations.
-The plugins keep their own language files, one per language, for instance the Barebone plugin might come with a loc/sv_SE.json file like:
+The plugins keep their own language files, one per language, for instance the Barebone plugin might come with a loc/sv_SE.json file.

-#### Example code showing a plugin language definiton
+#### Example code showing a plugin language definition
 ```json
 {
   "barebone": {